hydra3333/Pi4CC/README.md

      /dev/sda1: PARTLABEL="Microsoft reserved partition" PARTUUID="62ac9e1a-a82b-4df7-92b9-19ffc689d80b"
      ```
      * in thise case it is self-evidently `F8ACDEBBACDE741A` ... copy and paste it somewhere you can copy it from later
-   - then in a Terminal and do this:
+   - Now, in a Terminal and do this:
    ```
    cd ~/Desktop
    chmod +777 *.sh